Care OrdersGet more info

 It is important that you inform your solicitor about any problems or aspects of the current arrangements that you are unhappy with and to keep a record of all information about your child Care Proceedings.

-The Court will then hold a meeting called a Case Management Conference where they will decide what evidence it will need for the final hearing and will make further Child Care Proceedings.
+The Court will then hold a meeting called a Case Management Conference where they will decide what evidence it will need for the final hearing and will make directions to progress the case.

-For further help and advice contact the Family Law team at Ringrose Law Solicitors in Lincoln, Boston, Grantham, Sleaford, Spalding and Newark.
+For further help and advice contact the Children Department at Ringrose Law Solicitors in Lincoln, Boston, Grantham, Sleaford and Newark.